Content verified:

 Our Sea-to-Sky maintenance programs are structured around the corridor's extreme seasonal swings.
 Fall inspections ensure your roof enters winter in the best possible condition - drains clear, membranes intact, flashings sealed.
 Spring post-melt inspections assess freeze-thaw damage and set priorities for repair before the summer tourism season.
 For properties in Whistler and Pemberton, we also offer mid-winter snow load monitoring as part of our maintenance programs.

-When a leak develops during peak season, you need a crew that can respond as quickly as possible — not a contractor who has to schedule a drive from Vancouver.
-Our local Sea-to-Sky crews provide priority emergency response for leak investigation and repair.
+When a leak develops during peak season, you need a crew that can respond the same day - not a contractor who has to schedule a drive from Vancouver.
+Our local Sea-to-Sky crews provide rapid emergency response for leak investigation and repair.
 We identify the source, execute a targeted repair, and follow up with a permanent solution when conditions allow.

-For property acquisitions, insurance purposes, capital planning, or simply understanding what you're working with, our detailed roof condition assessments provide clear, actionable information.
-We evaluate the full assembly — membrane, flashings, drainage, penetrations, snow retention systems — and deliver a prioritized report with recommendations and budget projections.
+For property acquisitions, insurance purposes, capital planning, or simply understanding what you are working with, our detailed roof condition assessments provide clear, actionable information.
+We evaluate the full assembly - membrane, flashings, drainage, penetrations, snow retention systems - and deliver a prioritized report with recommendations and budget projections.

 Alpine conditions demand specific attention to flashing details, sealant integrity, and drainage capacity.
 Our targeted repair work addresses the components most vulnerable to freeze-thaw, UV exposure, and snow load stress - extending roof life without the cost of full replacement.